Process for approving additional remuneration

 Allocation, increase and carry-over of additional fund

 A council is not required to distribute its entire fund.
-Any unallocated funding cannot, however, be carried over to the next financial year, with the exception of funding for additional duties to support the district or regional plan review process.
+Any unallocated funding cannot, however, be carried over to the next financial year.